 Preconditions for Foreign Judgments Enforcement in Israel

-Firstly, the judgement is to be given by a judiciary which holds jurisdiction on the matter (according to the law within its own jurisdiction).
+Firstly, the judgment is to be given by a judiciary which holds jurisdiction on the matter (according to the law within its own jurisdiction).

-Thirdly, the obligation according to the judgement is enforceable according to Israeli law.
-This means, vis-a-vis, that the judgement must be in accordance with Public policy, and it cannot be illegal nor immoral.
+Thirdly, the obligation according to the judgment is enforceable according to Israeli law.
+This means, vis-a-vis, that the judgment must be in accordance with Public policy, and it cannot be illegal nor immoral.

-Finally, the judgement must be enforceable in the jurisdiction in which it was given.
+Finally, the judgment must be enforceable in the jurisdiction in which it was given.

-For a judgement to be enforced by an Israeli court, the jurisdiction which it was given by is to enforce judgments made by Israeli courts.
-Still a deviation from the reciprocity rule is permitted; court may respond to a general attorney’s request for enforcing a judgement even when it was made by a jurisdiction which does not enforce judgments made by Israeli courts.
+For a judgment to be enforced by an Israeli court, the jurisdiction which it was given by is to enforce judgments made by Israeli courts.
+Still a deviation from the reciprocity rule is permitted; court may respond to a general attorney’s request for enforcing a judgment even when it was made by a jurisdiction which does not enforce judgments made by Israeli courts.

-Firstly, a judgement which was given as a result of deceit will not be rendered enforceable.
+Firstly, a judgment which was given as a result of deceit will not be rendered enforceable.

-Thirdly, the judgement is to be given by a judiciary which holds jurisdiction on the matter according to the rules of international law which apply in Israel.
+Thirdly, the judgment is to be given by a judiciary which holds jurisdiction on the matter according to the rules of international law which apply in Israel.

-Fourthly, the judgement cannot stand in contradiction with another judgment given in the same matter between the same parties that is still valid.
-Furthermore it cannot stand where at the time the action was brought before the foreign court a suit in the same matter and between the same parties was pending before a Court or a Tribunal in Israel.
+Fourthly, the judgment cannot stand in contradiction with another judgment given in the same matter between the same parties that is still valid.
+Furthermore, it cannot stand where at the time the action was brought before the foreign court a suit in the same matter and between the same parties was pending before a Court or a Tribunal in Israel.